Dominance hierarchy

+In eusocial animals, whether mammals or insects, aggressive interactions often lead to the suppression of reproduction in non-dominant individuals.
+Such interactions may be ritualised, and an individual's resulting rank in the dominance hierarchy may be advertised to other individuals by visual or chemical cues.
+Suppression operates in some species on the reproductive hormones of non-dominant individuals.
+Dominance hierarchies exist in many bird species, first observed in the domestic chicken, where the hierarchy is maintained by pecking with the beak.

+There is a spectrum of social organisations in different species, from a full despotic hierarchy to a relatively egalitarian system in species with little intraspecific competition.
+Dominance varies, too, depending on the context or resource, and on group size.

 Definitions

 Dominance is an individual's preferential access to resources over another based on coercive capacity based on strength, threat, and intimidation, compared to prestige (persuasive capacity based on skills, abilities, and knowledge).
 A dominant animal is one whose sexual, feeding, aggressive, and other behaviour patterns subsequently occur with relatively little influence from other group members.
 Subordinate animals are opposite; their behaviour is submissive, and can be relatively easily influenced or inhibited by other group members.

 Dominance

 For many animal societies, an individual's position in the dominance hierarchy corresponds with their opportunities to reproduce.
 In hierarchically social animals, dominant individuals may exert control over others.
 For example, in a herd of feral goats it is a large male that is dominant and maintains discipline and coherence of the flock.
 He leads the group but shares leadership on a foraging expedition with a mature she-goat who will normally outlast a succession of dominant males.
 However, earlier work showed that leadership orders in goats were not related to age or dominance.
 In sheep, position in a moving flock is highly correlated with social dominance, but there is no definite study to show consistent voluntary leadership by an individual.
 In birds, dominant individuals preferentially select higher perches to put themselves in the best position to detect and avoid predators, as well as to display their dominance to other members of their own species.
 It has been suggested that decision-taking about the actions of the group is commonly dissociated from social dominance.